puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

     /Stage[main]/Mysql::Server::Account_security/Mysql_user[root@127.0.0.1]/ensure:
     removed

-(Remember that though automation is a wonderful for maintaining security it isn't a substitute for a full understanding of the underlying systems and their potential vulnerabilities!
-If you're using an existing module to configure an important system, but sure to understand how and why it does what it does.)
+(Remember, though, that no automation tool is a substitute for a full understanding your system's security requirements!)

 ## Types and providers